 - Traditional texture, slightly stringy, more moisture loss: 160 degrees F: 1-4 Hours (2-4 if frozen)

-- Although it does look more appetizing, I almost never sear my chicken breast after sous viding.
-If you do want to sear, I recommend a pan sear.
+- If you do want to finish, I recommend a pan sear.
 Heat a skillet over medium-high heat.
 Once hot, add butter or oil.
 Sear until browned, about 1 minute on each side.